 Dogs Shot by Cops: Companion Animals and Law Enforcement

 When a police officer kills someone’s companion animal, it deeply affects the animal’s human family, as well as the officer, the neighborhood, and the community.
 This sad situation is all too common and ALDF fields many calls asking for advice.
 Unfortunately, there is rarely a clear path to justice.

 Let’s start with the law.
 Companion animals are treated by the courts as personal “property.”
 When an animal is harmed, a lawsuit must show damage to the owner.
 Incredibly, civil lawsuits must demonstrate violation of the owner’s constitutional rights (known as a Section 1983 case).
 In tort cases, damages may be measured by the “market value” or purchase price of the animal, regardless of the egregious harm done to the animals and the emotional damage done to their human companions.

 States including Alaska, Florida, Hawaii, Tennessee, and New York have demonstrated openness to cases that request relief beyond an animal’s market value.
 Emotional distress of the owner, loss of companionship, and intrinsic value may be considered in some cases.
-In Texas, the State Supreme Court has agreed to hear a case filed for “sentimental value” of a companion animal.
-Similarly, a Tennessee statute allows suits for emotional distress damages due to the wrongful death of a companion animal; Tennessee’s General Patton Act, as a result of the infamous Smoak’s case, allows for up to $5,000 noneconomic damages “limited to compensation for the loss of the reasonably expected society, companionship, love and affection of the pet,” but exempts government actors.
+A Tennessee statute allows suits for emotional distress damages due to the wrongful death of a companion animal; Tennessee’s General Patton Act, as a result of the infamous Smoak’s case, allows for up to $5,000 noneconomic damages “limited to compensation for the loss of the reasonably expected society, companionship, love and affection of the pet,” but exempts government actors.

 Perceived Threat – The main reason an officer makes the decision to shoot an animal is due to a perceived threat from that animal.
 People can protect their dogs by protecting officers.
 Keep dogs under control by follow all leash laws, and keep dogs away from law enforcement during neighborhood searches and 9-1-1 calls.

 Actual Threat – Some animals have been bred and trained as weapons by their owners/handlers, or are genuinely aggressive when unprovoked and/or have been amidst an attack on a person or animal when the officer discharges his weapon.